Bianca Jackson: Relationship with Terry Spraggan and departure (2014)

+Subsequent returns

 On 22 May 2019, it was announced that Palmer would reprise her role as Bianca for a guest stint, five years after her departure.
 The decision to reintroduce the character was made by Jon Sen, the show's new executive producer, who revealed that this was "high on [his] wish list" when he joined the soap.
 He revealed that Bianca would feature in "a blistering storyline that will grip fans" and expressed his delight at her return.
 Palmer appeared on This Morning during the following month to discuss her return, confirming that she would be filming for three weeks.
 On the character's return, Palmer commented, "I've always said it's odd when major characters don't return when something [major is happening]."
 The actress also explained that as she lives in the US, she would not be able to commit to a longer contract so the shorter one worked better for her.
 A trailer promoting Bianca's return was released on 23 August 2019, and the character returns in episode 5982, originally broadcast on 2 September 2019.

 Palmer's return marks the first time she has been invited back to EastEnders.
 Her agent informed her that the story team had planned a story for Bianca, so she agreed to a return.
 The show's senior executive producer, Kate Oates, revealed that she planned for the character to return for the show's autumn launch, since she wanted to reintroduce "some classic names in the show".
 Bianca returns for Whitney's wedding to Callum Highway (Tony Clay), although Callum is struggling with his sexuality and having an affair with Ben Mitchell (Max Bowden).
 Palmer thought that Bianca would be angry with Callum's deceit but would "just love him" after realising how much he cares for Whitney as he is "such a sweet guy".
 On the wedding drama, Palmer commented, "like any Walford wedding, things don't quite go to plan... at all."
 On the night before the wedding, Bianca meets with Kat Slater (Jessie Wallace) for a night out, but they are arrested and have to race to the wedding.
 Palmer expressed how Bianca is proud to see Whitney getting married.

 Bianca also becomes involved in the plots featuring Tiffany.
 Palmer pointed out that Bianca understands that her absence in Tiffany's life has repercussions.
 The actress also confirmed that Bianca has been involved in trouble during her off-screen absence, which explains her silence.
 Palmer explained that both Bianca and Tiffany have things they should tell each other, but they are avoiding it as they want to "protect" each other.
 She hoped that they would be able to rebuild their relationship.